scriptfoundry/CompassDemo/README.md

     compass compile

 Take a look at what happened.
 See what files were created.
-Try making a chance to one of the `.scss` files (such as `/sass/screen.scss`) and compile again.
+Try making a change to one of the `.scss` files (such as `/sass/screen.scss`) and compile again.
 Maybe you got an error -- Compass will validate your Sass to make sure it's valid.
 Its validation rules are pretty strict, so simple CSS mistakes that might otherwise creep into your project will get stopped at this stage.
 That's a pretty nice feature.

+#### Try this: Automatic compiling

-But you know, it's a huge hassle having to compile after every single change.
+It's a huge hassle having to compile after every single change.
 Here, Compass has a utility that really helps.
 Try running this:

     compass watch